-Student initials and surname; student number; subject name; subject code; submission date; lecturer's initial and surname

-It is essential that portfolio be of a high academic standard.
-The portfolio should be submitted and hand delivered to the WIL lecturer in the Department of Hospitality on or before the specified date (submission date to be confirmed later).
+- Student initials and surname; student number; subject code; submission date; lecturer's initial and surname - It is essential that the portfolio be of a high academic standard.
+The portfolio should be submitted, and hand delivered to the WIL lecturer on or before the specified date (Submission date to be confirmed later).